chr0nikler/chr0nikler.github.io/_posts/2024-07-30-genghis-khan-and-the-making-of-the-modern-world.md

 In the waning afternoon heat of the first Thursday in June, my friends and I enjoyed dinner at [Farmhouse Kitchen](https://www.yelp.com/biz/farmhouse-kitchen-thai-cuisine-menlo-park-2?osq=thai) in Menlo Park.
 One of these characters likes to probe our minds with interesting but somewhat nonsensical questions during our social gatherings.
 What follows next is an exemplary case of me entertaining her questions.

 “If you could learn any language in the world, but had to eat a person to learn that language, would you do it, and who would you eat?” she asked during a lull in our conversation.
-For the sake of brevity, I skip our discussion about the morality of eating a person, as the answer in the scenario must be obvious.
+For the sake of brevity, I skip our discussion about the difficult morality surrounding cannibalism in the pursuit of knowledge.

 “Anyone, dead or alive, past or present?”
 I inquired.
 This was an innocent question.
-I had no ill-intent, initially.
+I had no ill-intent.

 “Uhh, okay yes.
 Anyone.
 But you also inherit their memories,” she responded.
 This stipulation was strictly added in anticipation of me picking a heinous being like Jack the Ripper.
 From her perspective, as a lover of languages, the torment of living with those memories would greatly outweigh the desire to know any language, let alone ...
 Old English, for this example.
 Unfortunately for her, it’s difficult to anticipate me.
+For the record though, she started it.

 I exclaimed that I would want nothing more than to consume Genghis Khan and know everything about the largest land empire that ever existed.
 And of course, to learn the Mongol language.
 Of course.

 A relentless stream of questions and statements followed.
 Can you live with yourself after seeing how he killed millions of people?
 You can’t possibly stay sane after witnessing the rape and looting!
 Are you okay with having multiple wives?
 Honestly, with such a hypothetical question, I wasn’t giving it that much thought (besides, it’s not me who did it, I just have his memories!
-And yet, who are we except for our memories?).
+And yet, who are we but our current interpretations of our memories?).
 I might become a raving lunatic, but at least I’d know what it was like.

 What was the outcome of our serious academic discussion?
 That we didn’t know diddly-squat about Genghis Khan, and whatever we were saying during the discussion was us parroting our vague memories about his exploits in a 7th grade textbook.
 It reminded me of how I believed that Malcom X started the Black Panthers movement because that’s what I recalled from my history textbook.
 A year ago, after reading Malcom X’s autobiography, I discovered that two activists started the movement a year or two after Malcom X’s passing.